Free Guide: Building Your Advertising FoundationMay 31, 2022

 Amazon recommend having at least 15+ reviews/ratings on your book before you start using Amazon Ads.

-Personally, I see better results, from a conversion standpoint, when a book has 100+ reviews/ratings.
+Personally, I see better results from all forms of advertising or marketing, from a conversion standpoint, when a book has 100+ reviews/ratings.

 Very few readers want to be the first person to try out a new book if no one else has read it before.